 One of the most common and underutilized décor items that most people have in their homes is their coffee table.
-Placed in the center, a coffee table is a versatile tool that not only defines the room, but is almost vital in completing a room.
+Placed in the center, a coffee table is a versatile tool that not only defines the room but is almost vital in completing a room.
 It’s only when you don’t have one that you notice how odd a room looks without it.

 On the other hand, many people do not properly capitalize on the use of a coffee table.
-It’s just a table right?
-Nope, it can be a storage piece, a conversation item, a foot rest, and so much more.
+It’s just a table, right?
+Nope, it can be a storage piece, a conversation item, a footrest, and so much more.
 To truly maximize the true potential of your coffee table, you need to accessorize it properly.

 Consider the Shape

-The shape of the coffee table will play a big role on how you accessorize it.
+The shape of the coffee table will play a big role in how you accessorize it.
 Most coffee tables are a traditional rectangle shape, whereas some can be round or oval and others can be a more unique shape, like triangular, for example.
 Similarly, the legs and base of the table also play a role.